 As an operator, we provide shipping guidance and nautical services.
 We want to make these services not only more effective, but also more sustainable.

-As a regulator, we lay down the necessary lines with clear rules and agreements.
+As a regulator, we set the necessary parameters by establishing clear rules and agreements.
 That way, we provide a predictable framework for our customers.

 Entrepreneurship is about never staying still.
 Doing what you do as well as possible, while looking for ways to improve things.
 Being the first to explore unknown territory, with all senses alert.
-Daring is about daring to be yourself and taking responsibility for thinking and doing.
+Daring is about having the courage to be yourself and taking responsibility by thinking and doing.

 We attach importance to clear language and transparent processes.
-As ambitious as we are in our mission, we are practical on the workfloor.
-With a healthy dose of common sense and a critical eye to not make things more difficult than they are, we ensure smooth cooperation and strong and sustainable solutions.
+As ambitious as we are in our mission, we are also practical when it comes to getting the work done.
+With a healthy dose of common sense and a critical eye to not make things more difficult than they are, we facilitate smooth collaborations and strong and sustainable solutions.

 Mission and vision

-We aim to be a world port that reconciles people, climate and economy.
+Our aim is to be a global port that reconciles the needs of humankind with those of the climate and the economy.
 Together with our partners and customers, we actively seek sustainable solutions.
 We dare to be pioneers and bring about a transition in the field of mobility, energy and digitisation.

-We enable society, our partners, customers and employees to grow through our focus on cooperation, locally and internationally.
-We trust each other and work in networks where we develop and apply new insights and alternatives.
+We also enable our society, our partners, our customers and our employees to grow through our focus on cooperation, locally and internationally.
+Those who want to participate and think long term can count on our networks, their insights and on alternatives.

-As such, we connect all the locations of Port of Antwerp-Bruges into a unique hub in global trade and industry, with the unmistakable feeling of a home port.
-Solid yet agile, we work every day to create the port of tomorrow.
+As such, we are bringing together all of the locations of Port of Antwerp-Bruges to form a unique hub in global trade and industry, with the unmistakable feeling of a home port.
+Dependable and agile, we work every day to create the port of tomorrow.

 Subsidiaries of Port of Antwerp-Bruges

-NxtPort makes sharing data in the logistical chain easier and more transparent.
-In the context of the modal shift and energy transition, Railport and Pipelink play a key role.
+NxtPort is making the sharing of data within the logistical chain easier and more transparent.
+Railport and Pipelink are also playing a key role in the context of the modal shift and the energy transition.

 Port of Antwerp-Bruges International